maastrichtlawtech/jurix23/programdraft.md

 09:15 - 10:30. **session 1A: Formal approaches (I)**

-- Daphne Odekerken, Floris Bex and Henry Prakken.
-Precedent-based reasoning with incomplete cases [long]
 - Trevor Bench-Capon.
 A Note on Hierarchical Constraints [long]
+- Ilaria Canavotto and John Horty.
+The role of intermediate factors [long]
 - Agata Ciabattoni, Xavier Parent and Giovanni Sartor.
 Permissions in a Kelsenian perspective [short]
 - Adam Wyner and Tomasz Zurek.
 On teleological reasoning in US Supreme Court Decisions [short]

 09:15 - 10:30. **session 1B: Natural Language Processing (I)**